fedebotu/ai-server-motd/README.md

 # AI Server MOTD (Message Of The Day)

-Show information about your AI/Deep Learning server in a nice format, including GPU utilization and VRAM usage~
+Show information about your AI/Deep Learning server in a nice format, including GPU utilization and VRAM usage 🚀

 ![235893377-a332234a-230b-42dd-aede-dd9f78018898 (2)](https://user-images.githubusercontent.com/48984123/235893948-2b259590-0a6d-49bb-9c7a-c2fb126e00f3.png)